 The Saskatchewan Health Authority is governed by the Saskatchewan Health Authority Board of Directors.
 The Board is composed of 10 members, all appointed for three-year terms by the Minister of Health.
-Committees of the Board include: the Governance and Human Resources Committee; the Quality and Safety Committee; the Audit, Finance & Risk Committee; and the Board Practitioner Hearing Committee.
+Committees of the Board include: the Governance and Human Resources Committee; the Quality and Safety Committee; the Audit, Finance & Risk Committee; the Practitioner Liaison Committee and the Board Practitioner Hearing Committee.

 Select a Board member to view their biography or scroll down to view them all:

 Dick Carter, FCPA, FCA, is a retired partner of KPMG, Chartered Accountants, where he worked for more than 30 years in cities across the west – Regina, Saskatoon, Winnipeg and Edmonton.
 After his retirement from KPMG, Dick worked for seven years with the Government of Saskatchewan, before retiring as CEO of Crown Investments Corporation of Saskatchewan in 2014.
 Dick formerly served as the Chairperson of the former Regina Qu'Appelle Regional Health Authority.

 Dick's education and professional credentials include: Fellow, Institute of Chartered Accountants of Saskatchewan (1998); Queens University, Executive Program (1996); Member – Institutes of Chartered Accountants of Saskatchewan and Alberta; Bachelor of Commerce – University of Saskatchewan; and Chartered Director (McMaster University/Conference Board of Canada).